Scarabol/rock-raiders-web/README.md

 - Wait for all raiders/vehicles/ores/crystals to leave building site, before spawning in
 - Fix barriers placed outside of building site
 - Fix camera position and angle on level start
+- Raider sometimes get stuck with the materials, when a building site is canceled
+- Raider sometimes get stuck when placing down items at the toolstation

 ### Cosmetics